Binhe-Jia/A-Comparative-approach-to-Forecasting-Cocoa-Price-Using-SARIMA-and-GAM-Models/README.md

 - API_PA.NUS.FCRF_DS2_en_csv_v2_13510.csv: Historical (annualized) exchange rate of currencies to USD between 1960 and 2023
 - 457_clean_version_forcast2.Rmd.rmd: R-markdown file containing our R code for the GAM file.
 ## Running the code
+- For 457_clean_version_forcast2.Rmd.rmd: Change file_address_price to the location of Daily Prices_ICCO.csv.
+Make sure that all libraries are installed properly.
+-
 ## Group Member
 - Binhe Jia
 - Peize Zhang